Planning a Wedding in 6 Months (Checklist & Tips)

 Specify important songs, such as prelude, processional, ceremony, recessional, the first dance, and so on.
 Your music provider should be completely versed and good to go.

 Take your guest list and decide who will sit with whom at the reception.
 Give it to your designer/calligrapher or whoever is creating your seating cards, as well as your caterer.
 If you plan to assign places at each table, use round, square or long printed templates to organize that detail and transfer the names to the template.

 Make a list of photographs and moments you want to capture on the day, and send this to your photographer and videographer.
 This is also a great opportunity to check in with them with regard to their vision for the shoot, and whether you need to go for a location scout beforehand.

 You’re almost there.
 Just a few more details to take care of, and you will be ready to enjoy your Big Day without any undue stress in the mix.

 Have your final outfit fittings, and wear in your wedding shoes.
 You should also get all your accessories together at this stage.
 This may include things like a tiara, bridal veil, hosiery, gloves, waistcoat, braces, cufflinks, and tie pins.

-If you plan to have printables designed and printed for your wedding, now is the time to get all of that finalised.
-Check in with your designer and print provider on directional signage, ceremony programs, place cards, table numbers, menu cards, favour cards and thank you cards.
+If you plan to have printables designed and printed for your wedding, now is the time to get all of that finalized.
+Check in with your designer and print provider on directional signage, ceremony programs, place cards, table numbers, menu cards, favor cards and thank you cards.

 Order of proceedings